-The Cache La Poudre – North Park Scenic Byway is a paved 101-mile drive among Colorado northern Rockies.
+The Cache La Poudre – North Park Scenic Byway is a paved 101-mile drive among Colorado’s northern Rockies.
 It connects the towns of Fort Collins and Walden.

-Most of the three hour drive is spent winding through the Roosevelt National Forest, beside the Cache La Poudre River.
-The nonstop wilderness provides year round recreation on the byway.
+Most of the three-hour drive is spent winding through the Roosevelt National Forest, beside the Cache La Poudre River.
+The nonstop wilderness provides year-round recreation on the byway.
+You’ll summit Cameron Pass, a 10,276-foot high road just east of Gould.

 Camping – There are many national forest campgrounds on the byway, in addition to dispersed camping.
-Campgrounds: (shown west to east)
+Campgrounds are listed here from west to east. * = Reservable, otherwise sites are first-come, first-serve

 - *Chambers Lake – 44 non-electric sites, 7 tent only (info)